 Sponsored researchers must have a valid Certificate of Sponsorship from the College and pass a points based assessment in order to obtain permission to work in the UK.
 A Certificate of Sponsorship can only be issued for non EEA nationals who have qualifications equivalent to N/SVQ level 3 or above.

-Departments/Divisions wishing to sponsor a sponsored researcher should complete a Sponsored Researcher Certificate of Sponsorship application form and email this to their HR team along with the necessary supporting documents before HR can issue a CoS.
+Departments/Divisions wishing to sponsor a sponsored researcher should complete a Sponsored Researcher Certificate of Sponsorship application form and email this to the HR Compliance team along with the necessary supporting documents before HR can issue a CoS.

 Please visit the Government's website for further information on the Points Based System Tier 5 (Government Authorised Exchange) Scheme.